bencherdev/bencher/services/console/src/content/learn/infoq.md

 This shows you a tree structure of when and where heap allocations occurred.
 The outer nodes are the parent and the inner nodes are its children.
-That is, the longest lived stacks are on the outside and newer generations are on the inside.
+That is, the longest lived stacks frames are on the outside and newer generations are on the inside.
 Zooming in on one of those blocks, we can take a look at the allocation stack trace.

 ![dh_view_allocated_at.png]